 Via the RISE Catalog and/or the SHINE API

 Plain texts of the local gazetteer titles in this database are included in the RISE research infrastructure as the "MPIWG - 哈佛燕京" collection.
 Besides manual selection from the RISE Catalog, API functionalities are also available via SHINE, which allows for integration in your own catalog’s or research tool’s user interface.
-As an example, here we provide instructions on how to fetch the texts via the SHINE API in Python.

 Via Local Gazetteers Research Tools (LoGaRT)